 GRA 1305 Industrial Organization and Economics Consulting

 Examples of topics include: incentives and contracts, price discrimination and Ramsey pricing, acquisitions and mergers, auctions, economic implications of the competition law, regulation, and innovation.
-Cases will be taken from the grocery market, telecommunication, the market for hydro power, public utilities and others depending on the expertise of the instructor.

 The aim of this course is to provide a thorough understanding of industrial organization, and of how it is applied within economics consulting.
 Students are expected to contribute in real-world discussion in each specific case studied in the course.